 DeLancey, who worked to establish a Kentucky Republican caucus this campaign season, also credits the political transition to the Republican efforts to make voters recognize conservative values, including social, moral and fiscal conservatism and the push for smaller government.

-Fred Nesler, former state representative from Graves County, said Republicans have done a good job defining Democrats to be in opposition.
+Fred Nesler, former Democratic state representative from Graves County, said Republicans have done a good job defining Democrats to be in opposition.

 “My personal opinion is that we have not done a very good job of explaining both the history of this party and what it stands for,” Calloway County’s Democratic Party chairman David Ramey said.